 In a shallow pan, heat half of the water and add rice cakes.
 Soak and simmer over low heat for 10 minutes.

 In a small skillet, make a quick stock of the remaining water and fish sauce.
 Boil and reduce to low heat.
 Add gochujang, hot pepper flakes and sugar.
 Mix well, bring to a boil and reduce to medium heat.
 Add drained rice cakes and fish cakes to sauce.
 Cook over low heat for 5 minutes.

 Spoon mixture onto serving plate, top with scallions and serve with egg.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.